-Just in time, one of Siegfried’s and Clara’s immigration applications was successful: in May 1941 they were issued with U.S. visas.
+Just in time, one of Siegfried’s and Clara’s immigration applications was successful: in May 1941 they were issued with United States’ visas.
 Within days they purchased from the government travel agency a package including train and ship tickets and accommodation for their “flight” from Germany, they paid the despised emigration taxes and they surrendered their few remaining valuables and household possessions.
 Travelling via France and Portugal, the couple arrived in New York City on June 13th, a few months before the first mass deportations of Jews from Frankfurt – including Melanie, her husband Camille and their daughter Anneliese – to the ghettos, killing fields and death camps of the East.

 In 1946 Liselotte left Switzerland to join her parents – by now virtual strangers to her – in New York.
-On the eve of her departure from Zurich, she was finally issued with Swiss permanent residence status and she expected that she would return to live in Switzerland.
+On the eve of her departure from Zurich, she was finally granted Swiss permanent residence status and she fully expected that she would return to live in Switzerland.
 Life, however, steered her towards a different direction.
 She learnt English, left her parents’ home as soon as she was able to, went to the city’s Hunter College and then pursued graduate studies at Yale.
 It was there she met Peter, a student from England.
-After he accepted a lectureship at Bristol University, in 1953 he returned to England, with Liselotte soon after following him across the Atlantic for a marriage that they expected to take place later in the year.
+After he accepted a lectureship at Bristol University in 1953, he returned to England.
+Soon after Liselotte followed Peter across the Atlantic for a marriage that they expected to take place later in the year.

 * * *